 Reaction & Thoughts:

-Cowboys vs. Indians, interpreted by director Robert Aldrich (What Ever Happened to Baby Jane? and The Dirty Dozen) as a metaphor for USA involvement in Vietnam.
+Cowboys vs. Indians, interpreted by director Robert Aldrich (Vera Cruz and The Dirty Dozen) as a metaphor for United States involvement in Vietnam.
 Ulzana’s Raid works as both a gripping adventure tale and a commentary on the 1970s culture.

 Ulzana’s Raid raises some important questions and the audience is expected to process various moral dilemmas.
 Aldrich doesn’t make it easy for the viewer.
 The “whites” see the “Indians” as subhumans and the “Indians” commit many acts of violence.
 And Aldrich shows everybody’s good/bad side, muddying the waters even further, which leaves you wondering how this whole thing is going to end.

 An older but spry Lancaster, who also co-produced the film, gives one of his most interesting performances.
 He deliberately tones down his buoyant persona and creates a fascinating portrait of man with a foot on both sides of the fence.

 Davison is also good as the Christian military man who has problems grasping the core issues.
 Richard Jaeckel (Sometimes a Great Notion) plays a cynical soldier.
 Blink and you will miss stuntman-turned-actor Richard Farnsworth (The Straight Story) and Lancaster’s longtime pal Nick Cravat (The Crimson Pirate).